WordPress/gutenberg/packages/components/README.md

 ### Popovers and Tooltips

+_If you're using [`Popover`](/packages/components/src/popover/README.md) or [`Tooltip`](/packages/components/src/tooltip/README.md) components outside of the editor, make sure they are rendered within a `SlotFillProvider` and with a `Popover.Slot` somewhere up the element tree._

-By default, the [`Popover`](/packages/components/src/popover/README.md) component will render inline i.e. within its parent to which it should anchor.
+By default, the `Popover` component will render inline i.e. within its parent to which it should anchor.
 Depending upon the context in which the `Popover` is being consumed, this might lead to incorrect positioning.
 For example, when being nested within another popover.